lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP option Size1, Size2, Proxy-URI and Proxy-Scheme fields

-The SCHC Rule description MAY define sending some field values by setting the TV to "not-sent," MO to "ignore," and CDAto "value-sent."
+The SCHC Rule description MAY define sending some field values by setting the TV to "not-sent," MO to "ignore," and CDA to "value-sent."
 A Rule MAY also use a "match-mapping" when there are different options for the same FID.
 Otherwise, the Rule sets the TV to the value, MO to "equal," and CDA to "not-sent."

 ## CoAP option ETag, If-Match, If-None-Match, Location-Path, and Location-Query fields